 Experience New Years in Japan

 If you are lucky enough to be in Japan for New Year, there are many wonderful things to do.
 If you wish to have a traditional New Year, many shrines and temples offer a sort-of festival for the occasion.
 At the temple or shrine, you will be able to pray for the New Year, buy spiritual wards to protect from bad omens, and even sometimes wait to watch the first sunrise of the year.

 This event is to Japan what Christmas is to the West; shops will be closed, the streets will be empty, families gather, festive food is eaten, and everyone celebrates life.

 As of January 1st, Japan becomes awash with deals, sales, offers, and bargains.
 One particularly great offering for the occasion is Lucky Bags.
 A sealed bag with unknown contents, usually of a value higher than the price paid.
-I have been told that sometimes, people that frequent a certain store end up with duplicate items, but then these tend to be given onward as a present, or sold online closer to their original price.
-The real draw is the excitement of unknowing, like the capsule toy machines, or even a Kinder Surprise egg; you know there is something interesting inside, but you cannot say what.
+I have been told that sometimes, people who frequent a certain store end up with duplicate items, but these tend to be given onward as a present or sold online closer to their original price.
+The real draw is the excitement of unknowing, like the capsule toy machines or even a Kinder Surprise egg; you know there is something interesting inside, but you cannot say what.

 I have been mostly recommended Nagano and Gifu as being “the best” for skiing, the former being famous for macaques enjoying the onsen (natural hot springs) during these winter months.
 Or you could head further north to Hokkaido, where heavier snow will be guaranteed, and celebrated in the Sapporo Snow Festival.
 Or if you’re looking for something a bit cosier, now is a good time to stay in under the Kotatsu (heated table) and order in some Donburi (rice-bowl meal) or some Nabe (literally means “pan” this is pretty much any type of hot-pot) which is a real winter-warmer.